wmanica/MapEditor/README.md

-#Map Editor - basic paint
+# Map Editor - basic paint
 Jun 2019

 ## Description
 ### // Short Intro
-Challenge proposed by <Academia de Código_> bootcamp.
+Challenge proposed by <Academia de CÃ³digo_> bootcamp.
 A monochromatic paint with grid, graphics and persistence.
 ### // The Idea
 The idea was to review everything learned up to that day.
 The goal was to create a grid and a brush that could paint or erase a cell.
 The position of the grid should be persisted to a single text file in order to be loaded again.
 ### // The Development